emacs-csharp/csharp-mode/README.org

 ** Usage

-This package is currently available on MELPA.
+This package is currently available on both ELPA and MELPA.
 Install using ~M-x package-install<RET>csharp-mode~.

 Once installed the package should be automatically used for files with a '.cs'-extension.